csdaw/ggbeeswarm2/README.md

 ## Note

 This is a fork of ggbeeswarm.
-The `geom_beeswarm` function has been rewritten to be compatible with R >= v4.0.0.
-Additionally, `geom_beeswarm` now works almost identically to the `beeswarm` function from the [beeswarm](https://cran.r-project.org/web/packages/beeswarm/index.html) package.
+A new function `stat_beeswarm` function has been written which is compatible with R >= v4.0.0.
+Additionally, `stat_beeswarm` works almost identically to the `beeswarm` function from the [beeswarm](https://cran.r-project.org/web/packages/beeswarm/index.html) package.

 For example: